 Training can help many barking patterns, but medical causes should not be trained over.

-Progress may be a shorter bark, a faster check-in, or a dog who can leave the window after one cue.
-It may also be fewer barking episodes after you close blinds or add white noise.
+Progress looks like a shorter bark, a faster check-in, or a dog who leaves the window after one cue.
+It also looks like fewer barking episodes after you close blinds or add white noise.
 That is not cheating.
 It means you identified part of the trigger and made the environment easier.